silentwhaleluo/Database-Notes/SQL.md

 		- Aggregate
 		All Aggregate functions along with OVER clause
 		- Analytical
-			- LAG
-			Fetch values in the previous row(s) based on SORT operation
-			- LEAD
-			Fetch values in the next row(s) based on SORT operation
-				- 3 parameters
-				1. Scalar expression/column
-				2. Offset number of rows (optional and default 1)
-				3. Default in case of there is matching offset number for record (optional and default NULL)
-				```sql
-				SELECT OrderDate, TotalDue, LEAD(TotalDue) OVER(ORDER BY OrderDate)b
-				FROM Adventureworks.
-Sales.
-SalesOrderHeader
-				```

-			- FIRST_VALUE
-			- LAST_VALUE
 	5. Mathematical
 	6. Meta data Functions
 	7. Aggregate Functions